 4.2 Meridian does not own or operate the power lines that convey electricity to you.
 These lines are generally owned by Transpower and the lines company or lines companies in your area.

 Complying with the lines company agreement

 5.1 To supply you with electricity Meridian has an agreement with the lines company or lines companies in your area permitting Meridian to use their network.
 Your responsibilities to the lines company are included in this agreement.
 Part of your responsibility as our customer is to abide by those responsibilities.
-If you ask us, we can let you know how to get a copy of the agreements between Meridian and the lines companies.

 5.2 A lines company may have an agreement directly with you.
 In that case, that agreement will replace the parts of this agreement dealing with your responsibilities to the lines company.